HTTP5214-Winter2023/starter/standup-logs/Standup-Logs-BassilYounes.md

 Things that are blocking me

 - Nothing is necessarily blocking as of now its just how will continue to move through the timeline

+## March  8th
+Last time we did research and some testing on our respective roles, I completed my assigned task of creating the timer logic

+Today Ramin was the scrum master we discussed the implementation of the next steps and how we can reach that goal by week

+things that are blocking me
+- I don't have any blockers this week, we are just working on moving forward